 In 2007, Alejandra Ciria got her B.Sc. in Psychology from the Universidad de las Américas Puebla (UDLA-P).
 In 2013 she got her Master in Cognitive Sciences from the Universidad Autónoma del Estado de Morelos (UAEM).
 In 2019, she obtained her Ph.D. in Experimental Psychology from the Universidad Nacional Autónoma de México (UNAM).

 Since 2012, she is an active member of the Cognitive Robotics Laboratory, CInC, UAEM, where she has participated in numerous projects.
 She has supervised a number of thesis at posgraduate level in the field of Cognitive Science.

+Since 2020, she is a full-time associate professor in the area of Cognitive and Behavioral Sciences at the School of Psychology at the UNAM.
 In 2020, she started a research project in collaboration with the Psycholinguistics Laboratory from the Faculty of Psychology, UNAM, México.

 In 2021, she was a Fellow at the DISI (Diverse Intelligences Summer Institute, University of St. Andrews, Scotland).
 DISI is a rigorous program of lectures, seminars, and transdisciplinary projects devoted to studing the origins of nature, diverse manifestations of cognition, and future intelligences, founded by the Templeton World Charity Foundation.